 Internet has a lot of amazing gems.
 My list of articles to read and videos to watch has grown significantly.
-This is my repository of links that should be read or watched several times.
-The links are worth revisiting.
+This is my repository of links that should be re-visited.
+Consider this as a public bookmark.

 Why Life Can’t Be Simpler | Complexity is everywhere and if something is too simple then complexity is stored somewhere where no one can see.
 Hiding complexity does not make the system efficient.
 “If we accept that complexity is a constant, we need to always be mindful of who is bearing the burden of that complexity.”